EC-37B Compass Call electronic warfare (EW) aircraft is being developed to provide improved electronic attack capabilities for the US Air…

 The US Air Force awarded a second $21.7m contract to Boeing in February 2011 under the ESP to continue supporting the B-52H Stratofortress bomber.

 In September 2009, the US Air Force awarded a $5.4m contract to Boeing to install an advanced satellite communication system on the B-52H.
-The installation of extremely high-frequency (EHF) system enables the aircraft to exchange data with ground station from ground, air and space platforms.
+The installation of extremely high-frequency (EHF) system enables the aircraft to exchange data with the ground station from ground, air and space platforms.

 Boeing was awarded a $70m contract by the Pentagon in August 2009 to upgrade the communications system of the B-52H bomber aircraft.